decidim/decidim/decidim-verifications/README.md

 ## How Handlers work

-For a workflow to be visible in the user's profile, the organization must have it in it's `available_authorizations` and the given handler must exist.
+For a workflow to be visible in the user's profile, the organization must have it in it is `available_authorizations` and the given handler must exist.
 The name of the handler must match the authorization name plus the "Hander" suffix.
 It also has to be in the `Decidim::Verifications` namespace.